Canada national rugby union team: Post-World War I

-During World War I and II rugby union was suspended but in the inter-war period there was something of a renaissance.
+The original Canadian Rugby Union disbanded just before World War I. During World War I and World War II rugby union was suspended, but during the inter-war period a renaissance occurred.
 In 1919 a Canadian Services team played overseas against representatives from England, New Zealand, South Africa and Australia.
-The formation of the Rugby Union of Canada took place in 1929 and this was followed by a tour of Japan by a Canadian representative side in 1932 to help foster trade between the two countries.
+The formation of the Rugby Union of Canada in 1929 was followed by a Canadian representative side tour of Japan in 1932.
 About half the team were Canadian born (mostly British Columbia players) and the rest were originally from Britain.
-They lost 9–8 and 38–5 in the two test matches.
+They beat Waseda University 29–13, but lost 9–8 and 38–5 in the two test matches.

-The original Canadian Rugby Union disbanded just before World War I. Canada's team to the United Kingdom in 1962 was dominated by British Columbia players.
-The Rugby Union of Canada was re-formed in 1965 as the Canadian Rugby Union.
-The 1966 British Lions played a non-cap match in Toronto on their way back from Australia and New Zealand, a match they won 19–8.
+Canada's tour team which travelled to the United Kingdom in 1962 was dominated by British Columbia players.
+They recorded a 3–3 draw with Barbarians F.C. and lost 8–0 to a Wales under-23 side.
+The 1966 British Lions won a non-cap match 19–8 in Toronto on their way back from Australia and New Zealand.
+The Rugby Union of Canada was reformed in 1974 as the Canadian Rugby Union.
 Canada established themselves as the strongest team in North America, though they struggled to compete with the major test-playing nations in Europe and the Southern Hemisphere.
+Wales won a non-cap game against Canada 56-10 in Cardiff in 1971, and another 58-20 in Toronto in 1973.

-Modern era
+Start of the Professional era

 Canada were one of the 16 nations that were invited by the International Rugby Board (IRB) to compete at the inaugural Rugby World Cup in 1987, hosted by both Australia and New Zealand.
 Canada were grouped with Wales, Ireland and Tonga in Pool 2.
 In their first ever World Cup match they defeated Tonga 37–4.
-However they lost their subsequent matches 46–19 to Ireland and 40–9 to Wales, and finished third in the pool (not advancing to the finals).
+However, they lost their subsequent matches 46–19 to Ireland and 40–9 to Wales finishing third in the pool.

 Canada had to qualify for the 1991 Rugby World Cup.
 Canada took part in the Americas tournaments, and finished first in the Americas qualifying standings.
+Additionally, Canada beat Scotland XV 24–19 on May 25, 1991, at Saint John.
 At the 1991 Rugby World Cup, Canada was placed into Pool D, alongside France, Romania and Fiji.
-Canada beat Fiji and Romania but lost their fixture against France 19–13 to finish second in the pool, advancing to the quarter-finals.
+Canada beat Fiji and Romania in their opening two matches.
+Despite losing their final group fixture against France 19–13, Canada finished second in the pool and advanced to the quarter-finals.
 They were then knocked out in the quarter-final by the All Blacks, 29–13.
 The 1991 tournament stands as Canada's best ever finish in a Rugby World Cup.
+23 of the 26 World Cup squad members were born in or played their club rugby in British Columbia.